JuroOravec/crawlee-one/packages/crawlee-one/docs/deploying-to-apify.md

 Apify needs to know what input your crawler accepts.
 This is done via an [`actor.json`](https://docs.apify.com/platform/actors/development/actor-definition/actor-json) file that describes the input schema.

-CrawleeOne provides pre-defined input fields through `allActorInputs`.
+CrawleeOne provides pre-defined input fields through `actorInput`.
 To use them:

 1. Install [`apify-actor-config`](https://github.com/JuroOravec/apify-actor-config) as a dev dependency: